hmcts/goldenpath-platops/README.md

   record: "cdnverify.hmcts-labs-goldenpath-felix-shutter-sbox.azureedge.net"
 ```

-📣 **NOTE:** You will need to add all 3 entries to enable Azure frontdoor verify your DNS record.
+📣 **NOTE:** You will need to add all 3 entries to enable Azure Front Door verify your DNS record.

 You should now see the similar entries as below